Computer poker player: The 2005 World Series of Poker Robots

 In the summer 2005, the online poker room Golden Palace hosted a promotional tournament in Las Vegas, at the old Binions, with a $100k giveaway prize.
 It was billed as the 2005 World Series of Poker Robots.
 The tournament was bots only with no entry fee.
 The bot developers were computer scientists from six nationalities who traveled at their own expense.
 The host platform was Poker Academy.
-The event also featured a demonstration headsup event with Phil Laak.
+The event also featured a demonstration heads-up event with Phil Laak.

 University of Alberta's Man V Machine experiments

-In the summer 2007, the University of Alberta hosted a highly specialized headsup tournament between humans and their Polaris bot, at the AAAI conference in Vancouver, BC, Canada.
+In the summer 2007, the University of Alberta hosted a highly specialized heads-up tournament between humans and their Polaris bot, at the AAAI conference in Vancouver, BC, Canada.
 The host platform was written by the University of Alberta.
 There was a $50k maximum giveaway purse with special rules to motivate the humans to play well.
 The humans paid no entry fee.
 The unique tournament featured four duplicate style sessions of 500 hands each.
 The humans won by a narrow margin.

 In the summer of 2008, the University of Alberta and the poker coaching website Stoxpoker ran a second tournament during the World Series of Poker in Las Vegas.
 The tournament had six duplicate sessions of 500 hands each, and the human players were Heads-Up Limit specialists.
 Polaris won the tournament with 3 wins, 2 losses and a draw.
 The results of the tournament, including the hand histories from the matches, are available on the competition website.